The Workers’ Toolkit

 -

-In spite of Microsoft’s repeated efforts to silence employees who are
+In spite of Microsoft’s repeated efforts to silence workers who are

 outspoken against Microsoft’s involvement in genocide, negative public